3 Health Benefits of Ashwagandha

 Introducing Cortisol Defense:

-My flagship product with high quality ashwagandha along with other adaptogenic herbs including lemon balm (magnolia officinalis), L-theanine, banaba leaf and maral extract.
+My flagship product with high quality ashwagandha along with other adaptogenic herbs including Magnolia officinalis, L-theanine, banaba leaf and maral extract.
 This product has been proven in studies to lower high cortisol levels and support improved mood, memory and mental performance.

 Cortisol Defense helps your body resist and recover from the effects of everyday stress.
 Components of this multifunctional formula have been shown to support healthy cortisol levels, help alleviate occasional fatigue, promote mental clarity, and support relaxation and restful sleep.*